 Harry Towlson was the son of Thomas and Rosa Towlson née Frost and born in Basford, Nottingham in 1894 (this is from his gravestone, census records and the passenger list do not quite match this and I have not located his birth record).

-By 1911 the family were living in Skegness with Thomas employed as a bricklayer’s labourer and Harry as a 16-year old clubmaker, presumably in the early stages of an apprenticeship which could have been either at the town’s Seacroft links or the newly opened (1910) North Shore club.
+By 1911 the family was living in Skegness with Thomas employed as a bricklayer’s labourer and Harry as a 16-year old clubmaker, presumably in the early stages of an apprenticeship which could have been either at the town’s Seacroft links or the newly opened (1910) North Shore club.

 Prior to the beginning of World War I he became assistant at the Thorpe Hall club in Southend-on-Sea, Essex, and from here he joined the other 23 assistant professionals who gathered in Trafalgar Square on 12 September 1914 and matched off to enlist in the 13th Battalion, Rifle Brigade, their company being known as as the Niblick Brigade.
 As S/4567 Private Towlson, he received a gunshot wound to his left hand during the battle of the Somme in July 1916.
 He lost the pinky and the hand was mutilated but he escaped amputation.